transdigiware/blockchain/howto/ibp-console-certificates.md

 - Install the same smart contracts on it.
 - Download a new [connection profile](/docs/blockchain?topic=blockchain-ibp-console-organizations#ibp-console-organizations-connx-profile) that includes the new peer for client applications to address the new peer.

-If deploying a new peer is not an option, you can open a [support ticket](/docs/blockchain?topic=blockchain-blockchain-support#blockchain-support-cases)<blockchain-sw-251>[support ticket](/docs/blockchain-sw-251?topic=blockchain-sw-251-blockchain-support#blockchain-support-cases)</blockchain-sw-251> for assistance.
+If deploying a new peer is not an option, you can open a [support ticket](/docs/blockchain?topic=blockchain-blockchain-support#blockchain-support-cases) for assistance.

 #### Orderer
 {: #ibp-console-identities-expired-certs-ecerts-orderer}

-If your ordering node enrollment and TLS certificates have expired, you need to [contact IBM Support](/docs/blockchain?topic=blockchain-blockchain-support#blockchain-support-cases) for assistance with updating your certificates.<blockchain-sw-251>you need to [contact IBM Support](/docs/blockchain-sw-251?topic=blockchain-sw-251-blockchain-support#blockchain-support-cases) for assistance with updating your certificates.</blockchain-sw-251>
+If your ordering node enrollment and TLS certificates have expired, you need to [contact IBM Support](/docs/blockchain?topic=blockchain-blockchain-support#blockchain-support-cases) for assistance with updating your certificates.

 ## Using the command line to view certificate expiration
 {: #ibp-console-identities-cli-expiration}